 - Were the implementation processes properly deployed?

-In the current economic landscape, with the reduction of expenses in all sectors, evaluation and monitoring are even more important to guide management in the areas of project improvement and optimal allocation of resources.
-These tools are also crucial to support organizations facing the challenge of being effective and creative in coping with complex social problems.
+In the current economic landscape, with the reduction of expenses in all sectors, evaluation and monitoring are even more important to guide management in regard to project improvement and optimal allocation of resources.
+These tools are also crucial for supporting organizations challenged with being effective and creatively coping with complex social problems.

-- Impact evaluations can (and should) be used in highly-complex situations.
+- Evaluations of impact can (and should) be used in highly-complex situations.
 They are not limited to only one research method and are critical to provide the decision-making process with better foundations.

-- Good evaluations boost accountability not only to funders, but also to the project participants and to the society as a whole.
-Thus, it helps enhance transparency and allows the decision-making to be more focused on adapting strategies and processes to each context, as well as introducing new initiatives.
+- A good evaluation boosts accountability not only for funders, but also for the project participants and for the society as a whole.
+It therefore helps to increase transparency while allowing the decision-making to be focused more on adapting strategies and processes to each context, and on the creation of new initiatives.

-- implementing strategic monitoring models that allow Itaú Social to follow up the development of process and interim-result indicators, as well as enable a better analysis of the evaluation results;
+- Implementing strategic monitoring models that allow Itaú Social to keep tabs on the development of process and interim-result indicators, while they also enable a better analysis of the evaluation results;

-- As Fundações Privadas e Associações sem Fins Lucrativos no Brasil – IBGE [Private Foundations and Non-Profit Associations in Brazil – IBGE]
+- Private Foundations and Non-Profit Associations in Brazil – IBGE;

-- Publicação Avaliação Econômica de Projetos Sociais [Publication - Economic Evaluation of Social Projects]
+- Publication – Economic Evaluation of Social Projects;

-- Série de publicação Avaliação do Investimento Social Privado [Series of publications - Evaluation of Private Social Investment]
+- Series of publications – Evaluation of Private Social Investment.